abstractsun/braindump/README.md

 Select one or more lines containing new reminders and type `:!./remind parse`.
 Please note that `./remind` does not handle periodic reminders.
 All reminders must be converted to an absolute format in order to work correctly.

-Reminders can be postponed in-place by appending "10 minutes", "1 hour", "1 day" or similar to the end of the reminder datetime.
+Reminders can be postponed ("snoozed") in-place by appending "10 minutes", "1 hour", "1 day" or similar to the end of the reminder datetime.
 Alternatively, the [vim-speeddating](https://github.com/tpope/vim-speeddating) plugin lets you increment/decrement absolute reminder times in-place with `Ctrl-a` and `Ctrl-x`.

 ## Utility commands continued